-Robert Malherbe was born in Mauritius in 1965 and migrated with his family to Australia at age six where has has lived ever since.
+Robert Malherbe was born in Mauritius in 1965 and migrated with his family to Australia at age six where he has lived ever since.

 Robert Malherbe’s talented drafting skills were recognised early on as he gained practical training in an animation studio, honing his ability to draw from life and give vigour to his subjects.
 His art education has been largely self-taught, from standing in front of some of the greatest paintings in some of the greatest museums and galleries around the world.